jundalisay/spblist/content/en/research/descartes/passions/article-138.md

 ---
-heading: Articles 138-
+heading: Articles 138-148
-title: What are the Passions of the Soul?
+title: Their defects and the means of correcting them
 weight: 40
 description: What is Passion in relation to one subject is always Action in another respect.
 image: "/covers/passions.jpg"